morrissoftware1229/DSA/README.md

 ###### 20240523
 - I learned a bit more about the possible answers to the Top K Frequent Elements problems, heaps, sorting algorithms, QuickSelect, and partitioning schemes by reading the editorial.
+- Thought I had a quick answer for Level 1 - Problem 06 (Encode and Decode Strings), but I was incorrect.
+I was trying to use an ASCII delimiter which was likely to appear in a string.
+I should have used a non-ASCII delimiter, chunked transfer encoding, or escape characters.